-Be sure you get the quote in writing and clearly define what the quote includes.
+Be sure you get the quote in writing and a clear definition of what the quote includes.
 One sticking point is often rewrites.
 Ask the copywriter how she/he handles revisions.
 Is there a limit on how many rounds you can go before you get charged an additional fee?

 Keep in mind that if the parameters of the project change or the scope of the project increases, your copywriter will likely inform you that she’ll need to charge more than the original quote.